SEND Advice (Richmond)

-Due to current staff shortages, the Ruils SEND Advice service is temporarily operating at reduced capacity.
-We are still accepting new referrals but please bear in mind we have a waiting list of up to two months.
+The Ruils SEND Advice service is still operating at a reduced capacity, but we are accepting new referrals.
 If you are new to Ruils we will need you to complete a referral form and returning clients will go onto the short waiting list.
 Please bear in mind that all our staff work part time.

 Richmond and Kingston Sendiass:

 Sendiass is an independent advice service provided by the local authority.
 Richmond & Kingston Sendiass offers impartial information, advice and support on issues relating to a child’s or young person’s special educational needs or disability.

 The national charity IPSEA has a helpline which gives information on which legal service providers offer free initial advice appointments.